 Bario Neal jewelry is handcrafted in Philadelphia with reclaimed precious metals, Fairmined gold, ethically sourced stones, and low-impact, environmentally conscious practices.
 We are committed to environmental responsibility, ethical sourcing, and marriage equality.

 Bario Neal began as the collaborative work of designers Anna Bario and Page Neal in 2007.
-Since then, the company has expanded to include designer-jewelers Aliyah Gold and Stacey Webber, jeweler Jennifer Hermann, and jeweler and production coordinator Melissa Guglielmo.
+Since then, the company has expanded to include designer-jewelers Stacey Webber and Leslie Boyd, and jeweler and production coordinator Tessa Kennedy.
 Alongside our jewelers, Bario Neal has grown with the help of our sourcing and customer service manager Sara Reckahn, photographer and creative coordinator Roxana Azar, and customer liaisons Elyse Derosia and Genevieve Fischer.

 We make and sell our jewelry at our studio storefront in Philadelphia.
 Our New York City showroom is open by appointment, where our full collections and consultations are available.
 Our jewelry is also available through our online shop.